Wednesday, 21 October 2020

 ______________________________________

 Ultimately, an utterly mixed bag, huh?
 The idea of the Uroboros bosses is actually something I find cool, but they really don't do much with it despite repeating an Uroboros-themed boss four times in the game.
-A lot of the enemies feel underwhelming despite me really liking the generic Majini and the simpler mutations like the Adjule, Kipepeo and Duvalia.
+A lot of the enemies feel underwhelming despite me really liking the mutated Majini and the simpler mutations like the Adjule, Kipepeo and Duvalia.
 But yeah, I dunno...
 RE5 is just a weird mixed bag in general as far as monster designs go for me, I guess.
 Fortunately, there's the next game.

 No comments: